MediaKron/mediakron-4/README.md

 * Docker 17.12+
 * Docker Compose 1.18+
+* PHP Composer
 * Node 6+
 * NPM

 ## Development
-To start the local dev environment run `docker-compose up` To Build JS and Css `npm run dev`
+Run `npm install` from the root directory to get all the npm modules you'll need cd into the api directory and run `composer install` to build the api dependencies To start the local dev environment run `docker-compose up` To Build JS and Css `npm run dev`
 To watch and build on changes run `npm run watch`